 |---|---|---|---|---|

-The 2025 Syed Mushtaq Ali Trophy starts on November 26, with 38 teams from across India ready to compete.
-Thirty-two Elite teams are divided into four groups of eight, while six Plate teams play in a separate category.
+The 2025 Syed Mushtaq Ali Trophy began on November 26, with 38 teams from across India competing.
+Thirty-two Elite teams were divided into four groups of eight, while six Plate teams play in a separate category.

 Teams in the Elite groups play a round-robin league, with the top sides advancing to the knockouts.
 The format gives every state a fair chance to showcase talent and compete for the trophy.